SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 ## Citation

-If you find our work helpful or use any part of this repository in your research, please consider citing this reopsitory:
+If you find our work helpful or use any part of this repository in your research, please consider citing this repository:

 ```
 @software{sorawit_chokphantavee_2024_13584269,